SSWConsulting/SSW.Rules.Content/rules/the-steps-to-do-after-adding-a-page/rule.md

 ---
-seoDescription: "After adding a website page, follow these steps to keep your content healthy: Check MS Word (or Grammarly) for spelling and grammar mistakes.
+seoDescription: After adding a website page, follow these steps to keep your content healthy: Check MS Word (or Grammarly) for spelling and grammar mistakes.
 Run Link Auditor and Code Auditor on that page.
 Check the report and fix errors (if any).
 Repeat steps 2-3 until all green ticks.
-Output:"
+Output:
 type: rule
 archivedreason:
 title: Do you know the steps to do after adding a website page?